I. MISSION

 B. Special Committees

-The Chair, with approval from the Executive Committee, may assemble ad hoc committees to facilitate the work of the Assembly and has the authority to appoint its membership and committee leader
+The Chair, with approval from the Executive Committee, may assemble ad hoc committees to facilitate the work of the Assembly and has the authority to appoint its membership and committee leader.

 VII.
 PROCEEDINGS OF ASSEMBLY AND COMMITTEES

 Rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern the proceedings of the Assembly and its committees insofar as they are not inconsistent with these Bylaws or established rules of order that the Assembly may adopt.
+Officer Elections will follow plurality voting.
+The Procedure Manual shall give details of the responsibilities, tasks and procedures of the Assembly’s committees and is to be maintained by said committees.

 VIII.
 AMENDMENTS TO BYLAWS